 Our OIBDA increased \$196 million to \$518 million for the twelve months ended September 30, 2006 as compared to \$322 million for the twelve months ended September 30, 2005.
-Expressed as a percentage of revenues, total OIBDA margin was 15% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2005, including (i) the \$73 million loss on termination of the Management Agreement described above, (ii) \$29 million of one-time compensation expenses, including \$10 million of bonuses paid in connection with the Company's Initial Common Stock Offering and \$19 million of one-time payments associated with our restricted stock and stock option awards granted at prices that may have been below fair value, (iii) \$24 million of non-recurring charges incurred in connection with the departure of the co-chairman of The Atlantic Records Group and the expensing of certain amounts paid in connection with the acquisition of the remaining interest in the Lava Records joint venture and (iv) \$7 million of restructuring costs, which are more fully discussed above.
+Expressed as a percentage of revenues, total OIBDA margin was 15% for the twelve months ended September 30, 2006 as compared to 9% for the twelve months ended September 30, 2005.
+The increase was primarily a result of the increase in Recorded Music revenue, the previously described KaZaA copyright infringement settlement and the absence of certain one-time expenses which were included in the twelve months ended September 30, 2005, including (i) the \$73 million loss on termination of the Management Agreement described above, (ii) \$29 million of one-time compensation expenses, including \$10 million of bonuses paid in connection with the Company's Initial Common Stock Offering and \$19 million of one-time payments associated with our restricted stock and stock option awards granted at prices that may have been below fair value, (iii) \$24 million of non-recurring charges incurred in connection with the departure of the co-chairman of The Atlantic Records Group and the expensing of certain amounts paid in connection with the acquisition of the remaining interest in the Lava Records joint venture and (iv) \$7 million of restructuring costs, which are more fully discussed above.
 See "Business Segment Results" presented hereinafter for a discussion of OIBDA by business segment.